ludwig-cf/ludwig-cf.github.io/inputs/walls.rst

 hydrodynamic radius) and a plane wall is added to the force on the colloid.

+If the colloid is an ellipsoid, then the lubrication correction is based on the normal separation of the surface at closest approach, and the plane wall surface.
+The magnitude of the lubrication correction is determined as for a sphere of radius equal to the semi-major axis of the ellipsoid.
+There is no associated torque at the present time.

 Wetting at plane boundary walls
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^